 - Download the my.uniLife app to see your assigned peer mentor and to find out about your scheduled mentoring sessions.

-- Chat with your peer mentor and group through the my.uniLife app.
+- Introduce yourself and chat with your peer mentor and group through the my.uniLife app.
+Watch a video of the process.

 - Attend all your mentoring sessions so you can get assistance throughout first year.